Art Gene, Bath Street, Barrow-in-Furness,

 You will need to agree for us to hold and share your information.

-Only those eligible will be sent the main application form and a De Minimis declaration form.
-At this stage you must submit three quotations for the capital works you are proposing and tell us how much CO2 equivalent you will save over a year – this will be the main factor in decision taking on the award of grants.*
+Only those eligible were sent the main application form and a De Minimis declaration form.
+Three quotations for the capital works were required, as well as a calculation of the CO2 equivalent likely to be saved over a year – this was the main factor in decision-taking on the award of grants.*

-The panel has a target that, if there is sufficient demand, at least four grants will be awarded to community groups.
+The panel had a target that, if there was sufficient demand, at least four grants will be awarded to community groups.

-In the context of the climate emergency and the rising costs of living, we are keen to award grants quickly.
-Expressions of Interest and Application Forms can be submitted at any time.
-We will be prepared to convene our grants panel at least monthly from February – May 2022 to deal with the application pipeline.
-Applications received by the 12th and the 23rd of the month will be considered within a month.
-The next deadline is 12 March 2022.
+In the context of the climate emergency and the rising costs of living, we were keen to award grants quickly.
+Expressions of Interest and Application Forms could be submitted at any time.
+We were prepared to convene the grants panel monthly from February 2022 to deal with the application pipeline.

-For more information or help with completing forms contact: Jo Reilly, Low Carbon Grants Lead: email@example.com
+For more information or help with completing forms applicants were encouraged to contact Jo Reilly, Low Carbon Grants Lead: firstname.lastname@example.org

 * Central government publish annual conversion factors to help business calculate green house gas emission savings.